KittyMac/flynn/docs/SWIFTCONCURRENCY.md

             // block.
 While the actor is suspended it will not
             // be scheduled to run in the Flynn runtime, allowing
             // the Swift async context sole access to the thread
             // safe Actor.
-If is YOUR responsibility to call the
+It is YOUR responsibility to call the
             // continuation call back EXACTLY ONCE, which will
             // resume Flynn operations on this actor.
 Calling it
             // more than once will result in a fatal error.
 Not